ru0ya/MyMa3/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 ## Contact
-For questions or feedback, please reach out to [your-email@example.com] or open an issue on GitHub.
+For questions or feedback, please reach out to mwangiruoya@gmail.com or open an issue on GitHub.

 ---